Aim 1:

 The Summer Research Institute (SRI) program supports a team of researchers and trainees to organize and host a summer institute focused on providing research methodology and skills training to junior and mid-career dental/oral health researchers.

-NCOHR is pleased to announce the successful applicant of our 2024 Summer Institute Program.
-Dr. Hollis Lai, School of Dentistry, University of Alberta will lead the organization and hosting of the Applied AI in Oral Health Summer Institute.
+2024 Summer Institute Program – Dr. Hollis Lai, School of Dentistry, University of Alberta led the organization and hosting of the Applied AI in Oral Health Summer Institute.
 See link to announcement.